lxsmd1/book_summaries/clean_code.md

     *  keeps them self documenting
 * Do only one thing
   * [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science))
-  * Requires skill in articulating the abstraction layers and if you are adhearing to only 1 of them
+  * Requires skill in articulating the abstraction layers and if you are adhering to only 1 of them
   * functions that are properly scoped can not be broken down into smaller sections

-  **levels of abstraction**
+Levels of abstraction:
 ```js
   // high level
   getHtml()